ka7eh/maplibre-gl-basemaps/README.md

 [Demo](https://ka7eh.github.io/maplibre-gl-basemaps/example)

-> This should work with Mapbox GL too.
+> This should work with Mapbox GL JS too.
 See `example.mapboxgl.html`.
 You need to add a Mapbox access token to run this example.

 ## Usage